exogen/graphbrainz/docs/extensions/README.md

   indefinitely by accident.
 The `cacheMap` option to DataLoader is a good place to put it.
-* Get as much configuration from environment variables as possible, so that people can just run the standalone server instead of writing server code.
+* Get as much configuration from environment variables as possible, so that people can just run the standalone server instead of writing any code.
 If you need more complex configuration, use a single object on the `options` object as a namespace for your extension’s options.
 * Don’t be afraid to rename fields returned by third-party APIs when translating